bitsixfour/obsidrome-rs/README.md

 <img width="1516" height="993" alt="image" src="https://github.com/user-attachments/assets/d49512be-b6d5-483e-bc8f-c9cec3ce004e" />
 This is a simple project that creates markdown files from Navidrome's API which are innerconnected between genres and artists.
+You could push this to Quartz to have a cool mind map or whatever.

 ##### todo